Climate of Door County, Wisconsin: Records and weather events

+Records from Sturgeon Bay in the months prior to the 1871 Peshtigo fire indicate the area suffered from prolonged and abnormal dry conditions beginning in June.

 During a period of drought, the northwest corner of Chambers Island burned in a forest and bush fire on July 10, 1963.
 Nearly 40 acres were burned, which was thought to be caused by the careless use of a campfire.
 It took seven hours to put out, using green boughs to beat the fire, back pack tanks, and a water pump based in the bay.
 The county had only 4.24 inches of rain during April, May, and June, compared to the normal figure of 8.90 inches.
 Only 0.18 inches had fallen at the Agricultural Research Station since the beginning of July, although some parts of the county had received more rain.

 The coldest minimum temperature at the Peninsular Agricultural Research Station was -29 °F, which was recorded on five occasions: February 10, 1912, February 10, 1944, February 12, 197, February 9, 1933, and January 17, 1982.
 Out of the five occasions, February 9, 1933, had the coldest maximum temperature at -5 °F, which was reached following the low of -29 °F at 7:00 AM.
 The coldest maximum temperature at the station was -20 °F on January 16, 1982.